ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 With this information, we have now the following:
   * We have new machine code from the previous part and we could store it somewhere, preferably in our program's memory space.
-  * We should redirect the execution flow into this machine code
+  * We could redirect the execution flow into this machine code
   * As a result, we could execute arbitrary code in another program!

 We can try to do this like in the first task, by using `gdb` and `python` to generate the payload.

 We need to solve the following problems:
-  * Can the shellcode with into the `buffer` variable?
+  * Can the shellcode fit into the `buffer` variable?
 Maybe we can adjust its size, or just place the shellcode *after* everything since the stack just grows and we only need the current stack frame for the program to work?
   * What is the address of the shellcode?
-Can we broaden the memory range by using `NOP` instruction as a so-called NOP sled?
+Can we broaden the memory range and increase the odds by using `NOP` instruction as a so-called NOP sled?

 The following presents the flow: